Alonzo-Coeus/Mathematical_Wilderness/_posts/2020-08-02-loebs-theorem.markdown

       distribution :: m (a -> b) -> (m a -> m b)
       necessitation :: a -> m a -- if it's true it's provable

-To prove loeb&rsquo;s theorem within this defenition of Modal logic, we will need construct a function of type.
+To prove loeb&rsquo;s theorem within this definition of Modal logic, we will need construct a function of type.

     loeb :: Modality m => m (m a -> a) -> m a

-When the type constructor used is &ldquo;quotation&rdquo; this becomes a programatic implementation of loeb&rsquo;s theorem as the modality can be viewed as an applicitive wrapping a type implemented within a DSLs AST.
+When the type constructor used is &ldquo;quotation&rdquo; this becomes a programmatic implementation of loeb&rsquo;s theorem as the modality can be viewed as an applicitive wrapping a type implemented within a DSLs AST.
-As Curry-Howard shows an isomorphism between the AST type-constructor in a language (lispers think quote) and the provibality modality within logic.
+As Curry-Howard shows an isomorphism between the AST type-constructor in a language (lispers think quote) and the provability modality within logic.

-However before we can implement loeb&rsquo;s theroem we should first implement fmap with the provided methods given by the modality type-class.
+However before we can implement loeb&rsquo;s theorem we should first implement fmap with the provided methods given by the modality type-class.

     modal_fmap :: Modality m => (a -> b) -> (m a -> m b)
     modal_fmap = distribution . necessitiation